 Matthew’s carer journey began aged nine as a result of caring for his younger siblings after loosing a mother to mental illness.
 He developed family and carer advocacy skills when coming into contact with mental health services for his teenage siblings to ensure they were provided with the best opportunities for recovery.

 He is currently studying a Masters of Counselling and Psychotherapy at the Australian College of Applied Psychology, a Masters of Social Policy at the University of Melbourne, and a Doctorate in Social Work at Monash University with the view to becoming a Family and Carer and Social Work Academic.
-He is passionate about trauma informed consumers, carers and consumer supporters, staff, organisations, structures and systems which involves examining the Peer Workforce and its capacity for social change in the mental health system, which is his current doctoral research interest.
+He is passionate about trauma informed consumers, carers and consumer supporters, staff, organisations, structures and systems which involves examining the Peer Workforce and its capacity for social change in the mental health system.

 Joined in 2015.